[ Updated May 1, 2018. ]

 2. Health Certificate

 Visit your USDA-accredited vet within 10 days of travel to get a health certificate and forms signed.
 The vet will know what to do and fill out the correct paperwork in blue ink.
-For France, it was a 7-page document, plus the health certificate and signed rabies certificate.
+For France, it was a 7-page document and the signed rabies certificate.

 3. Stamped by USDA Office

 Next is to have all your paperwork stamped at your local USDA office.
 You can find a list on the USDA page.
 Note: no dogs allowed in the office.
 It’s basically like waiting at the DMV.
 You get a ticket and wait.
 And wait.
 I waited 1.5 hours and it wasn’t even busy (around 4-5 people total) so make sure you schedule some time.
-I made that mistake and missed an appointment I had later that day!
 It was $38 and you get a fancy embossed stamp on all the paperwork.

 4. Time to fly!